-1 Introduction
+1 INTRODUCTION

-In recent years, the use of mobile devices like smartphones and tablets has increased dramatically.
-Smartphones are becoming an important means for accessing various online services, such as online social networks, email and cloud computing.
-Many applications and websites allow users to store their information, including passwords and other security-critical information.
-Users also save various contacts, photos, schedules, email, messages and other personal information in their smartphones.
-They do not want personal and sensitive information to be leaked to others without their permission.
+In recent years, we have witnessed an increasing development of mobile devices such as smartphones and tablets.
+Smartphones are also becoming an important means for accessing various online services, such as online social networks, email and cloud computing.
+Many applications and websites allow users to store their information, passwords, etc. Users also save various contact information, photos, schedules and other personal information in their smartphones.
+No one wants personal and sensitive information to be leaked to others without their permission.
 However, the smartphone is easily stolen, and the attacker can have access to the personal information stored in the smartphone.
-Furthermore, the attacker can steal the victim's identity and launch impersonation attacks in networks, which could threaten the victim's sensitive information like his bank account and confidential data stored in the cloud, as well as the security of networks, especially online social networks.
+Furthermore, the attacker can steal the victim's identity and launch impersonation attacks in networks, which would threaten the victim's personal and sensitive information like his bank account, as well as the security of the networks, especially online social networks.
 Therefore, providing reliable access control of the information stored on smartphones, or accessible through smartphones, is very important.
 But, first, it is essential to be able to authenticate the legitimate user of the smartphone, and distinguish him or her from other unauthorized users.
-It is also important to continue to authenticate a user, since his smartphone may be taken over by an attacker after the legitimate user has been authenticated.